-We believe we're unusual in the way we work – often blending science and art to challenge perceptions and change behaviours and well-respected for working collaboratively – not competitively – with over forty other organisations in the sector.
+We believe we're unusual in the way we work – often blending science and art to challenge perceptions and change behaviours, and we are well-respected for working collaboratively with more than forty other organisations in the sector.

 We organise our work according to four programmes that relate directly to our charitable objects and which ensure the delivery of public benefits, namely: Science (1), Education (2), Forestry (3) and Wood (4).